 In today’s competitive scrum of a labour market, it’s not unusual for a company to receive 200 applications or more for a job opening.
-This makes CV screening a crucial step in the selection process.
+This makes CV screening a crucial step in the recruitment and selection process.
 Only then will the human resources team be able to distinguish qualified candidates from unsuitable applicants and concentrate on finding the best employee.

 In this article we will take a look at what it involves, why it is important, the steps you need to follow and how technology can make cv screening more efficient.